duplocloud/duploctl/CONTRIBUTING.md

 All of the customizations done to the doc website are done through the [`mkdocs.py`](scripts/mkdocs.py) file.
 One ofthe main features, there is a two phases to mkdocs now, phase 1 stages a bunch of generated  and copied markdown files, stage two generates the actual html.

 *Static Files:*
 All non generated and very static files go into the [`wiki`](./wiki/) submodule which is cloned into the `./wiki` folder when you clone the repo.
+The `hooks.py` has a hook that copies the files from the `wiki` folder into the `dist/docs` folder before final compilation.

 *Themes:*
-To extend the mkdocstring python theme, you can copy any of these templates into `wiki/templates` from here https://github.com/mkdocstrings/python/tree/master/src/mkdocstrings_handlers/python/templates/material.
+To extend the mkdocstring python theme, you can copy any of the base templates into `wiki/templates` from here https://github.com/mkdocstrings/python/tree/master/src/mkdocstrings_handlers/python/templates/material.
+Then simply modify the base template to do what you want.

 ## Step Through Debugging

 Assuming you are using VSCode, make sure you have a `.vscode/launch.json` file with the following configuration.
 Change the `args` to the command you want to debug, this is equivelent to running from the command line.
+Remember to install the project with `--editable` so you can step through the code easily.

 ```json
 {